HenriMattos/PetBloom/README.md

 ## 📋 Description

 PetBloom is a solution for small pet care businesses looking to enhance their online presence.
-With optimized SEO, the page helps attract local customers (e.g., "best pet accessories in [city]"), and PWA support allows users to access the catalog offline or install the site as an app.
+With optimized SEO, the page helps attract local customers, and PWA support allows users to access the catalog offline or install the site as an app.

 ## ✨ Features